MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/sessionstorage.md

 1. In the **Value** field of the row, enter a value for the key.

 1. Press **Enter**, or click an empty area.
-The value is also displayed below the key/value table:
+The value is then also displayed below the key/value table:

    ![The empty part of the table to double-click in order to create a new key-value pair](./sessionstorage-images/storage-application-storage-session-storage-domain-key-value-new.png)